rabbitmq/rabbitmq-website/site/web-stomp.md

  * "echo" - shows how to use STOMP to do simple message broadcasting
  * "bunny" - example of a simple collaboration canvas painting app

-We encourage to take a look [at the source code](http://hg.rabbitmq.com/rabbitmq-web-stomp-examples/file/default/priv).
+We encourage you to take a look [at the source code](http://hg.rabbitmq.com/rabbitmq-web-stomp-examples/file/default/priv).

 ## <a id="config"/>Configuration